"I have one of the best jobs, if not the best, at Doane University. I

 • Christian theology and religious studies/philosophy; history of ideas

-Jay W. Gilbert is director of instrumental music and chair of the Music Department.
-He conducts the Symphonic Wind Ensemble, Concert Band, and the Tiger Pep Band.
-He is also the music director of the Blue River Community Band.
+Dr. Jay W. Gilbert is director of instrumental music.
+He conducts the Concert Band and the Tiger Pep Band.
+He is also the music director of the Community Concert Band.
 A native of Madison, Wisconsin, he holds a bachelor's degree in music education from the University of Wisconsin-Madison and masters and doctoral degrees in conducting from Northwestern University in Evanston, Illinois, where he studied with the renowned conductor and arranger, John P. Paynter, and the outstanding orchestral conductor, Victor Yampolsky.

 Dr. Gilbert's career as a band director began in the public schools of Wisconsin, where he taught instrumental music in elementary, middle, junior high, and high schools.
 Prior to his appointment at Doane, Dr. Gilbert was assistant director of bands at Baylor University in Waco, Texas.
 He has been a guest conductor throughout the United States and Canada.
 He has also served as a presenter for numerous state conventions and the Midwest International Band/Orchestra Clinic in Chicago.